Projects

 Project B10

-Dysregulation of the B-lymphocyte compartments leading to chronic GvHD.
+Dysregulation of the B cell compartment leading to chronic GvHD Summary:

 Sites: Erlangen & Regensburg

-Principal Investigators: Prof. Dr. rer. nat.
-Thomas Winkler, Dr. med.
-Julia Winkler, Prof. Dr. med.
+Principal Investigators: Prof. Dr. med.
+Fabian Müller, Prof. Dr. med.
 Daniel Wolff

 1. Wolff D, Cutler C, Lee SJ, Pusic I, Bittencourt H, White J, Hamadani M, Arai S, Salhotra A, Perez-Simon JA, Alousi A, Choe H, Kwon M, Bermúdez A, Kim I, Socié G, Chhabra S, Radojcic V, O’Toole T, Tian C, Ordentlich P, DeFilipp Z, Kitko CL, AGAVE-201 Investigators.
 Axatilimab in Recurrent or Refractory Chronic Graft-versus-Host Disease.
 N Engl J Med 2024;391(11):1002-14. doi: 10.1056/NEJMoa2401537.